The 5 Best Day Trips From Paris, France

 Another unique thing to do in the Loire Valley is to admire the majestic castles from above… in a hot air balloon!
 Marvel at the scenic landscapes and see the Loire Valley rivers and villages all glow during a sunset or sunrise balloon ride through the Loire Valley.

 Ah, the Champagne region of France – home to my favorite drink – champagne.
 Did you know that no other sparkling wine in the world can be called champagne unless it hails from this region of France just 90km North of Paris?
 Hop on a high speed train from Paris to Reims, the unspoken capital of Champagne.
 Now, you’re probably here for one main reason – to go wine tasting!
 You’ll want to visit a few of the big name brands like Veuve Clicquot and Mumm, where you can tour their ancient underground cellars.
 Consider a guided tour if you only have one day to spare, they’ll give you a well rounded experience.
 I’m sure you’ve heard the saying “with good food comes good wine” but here the opposite is true, “with good wine comes good food”.
 There are 11 Michelin star restaurants in the Champagne region, so make sure you make reservations in advance.
-If you’re a wine girl at heart like me, plan to stay a night at the Domaine Les Crayeres so you can have two full tasting days and explore all of the delicious restaurants.
+Check out Jardin for a long, casual lunch or the Michelin restaurant at Domaine Les Crayères for a fancy dinner.
+If you’re a wine girl at heart like me, plan to stay the night in Reims or Éperney, Champagne’s main wine-making towns, preferably at the Domaine Les Crayeres or The Royal Champagne Hotel (a member of Leading Hotels of the World) so you can have two full tasting days and explore all of the delicious restaurants.

 Ever wanted to see a majestic abbey jutting out from the middle of the sea?
 Ok, so maybe you’ve never thought about this particular situation, but now that you know it exists, it’s a MUST-SEE!
 Approximately 3.5 hours from Paris (by car or train) off the western coast of Normandy, sits the island of Mont Saint Michel.
 This island is home to the one-of-a-kind Abbey du Mont Saint Michel.
 During low tide you can walk along the sandy shores seeing it from afar, whereas during high tide you’ll be able to see it’s reflection in the water below, too.